ywen407/books-futures-explained/src/4_pin.md

 }
 ```

-Now, what we've done here is pinning a stack address.
+Now, what we've done here is pinning an object to the stack.
 That will always be
 `unsafe` if our type implements `!Unpin`.

 We use the same tricks here, including requiring an `init`.
 If we want to fix that